 Therefore, when starting to take a new medication, check with your doctor and pharmacist that it is safe to drive.

-NSW law requires the holder of a driver license to notify, as soon as practicable, the RMS of any long-term injury or illness that may impair their ability to drive safely.
+NSW law requires the holder of a driver license to notify, as soon as practicable, Transport for NSW of any long-term injury or illness that may impair their ability to drive safely.

 When you report your illness, it does not necessarily mean that your license will be taken away.
-It does mean that the RMS can work with you and your doctor to manage your condition with respect to your driving.
+It does mean that Transport for NSW can work with you and your doctor to manage your condition with respect to your driving.

-As the relationship between you and your doctor is a confidential one, your doctor will not normally communicate directly with the RMS.
+As the relationship between you and your doctor is a confidential one, your doctor will not normally communicate directly with Transport for NSW.

-He or she will provide you with advice about your ability to drive safely, as well as a letter or report to take to the RMS.
-Doctors also have an obligation to public safety so your doctor may notify the RMS directly if he or she feels your condition poses a significant threat to public safety.
+He or she will provide you with advice about your ability to drive safely, as well as a letter or report to take to Services NSW that handle licensing transactions for Transport for NSW.
+Doctors also have an obligation to public safety so your doctor may notify Transport for NSW directly if he or she feels your condition poses a significant threat to public safety.

-If you are required to have a medical examination, the RMS will send you a letter with a medical report form about eight weeks prior to the date it is due.
+If you are required to have a medical examination, Transport for NSW will send you a letter with a medical report form about eight weeks prior to the date it is due.

 Specialised Driver Assessment and Retraining Service